Kunena/Documentations/pages/04.languages/03.language-overrides/docs.en.md

 visible: true
 ---

-Sometimes it happens that you want to change a text passage or a word.
-Or it it will just a language key displayed (such as COM_KUNENA_PUBLISH).
-This can be easily changed, Joomla offers the feature of the language override.
+You may occasionally want to change a text passage or a word, or you may encounter a language key displayed (such as COM_KUNENA_PUBLISH), indicating a missing translation.
+This can be easily changed by using the Joomla language override feature.

 ### Overwrite text